thevilledev/ez-docker-monero/README.md

 Includes Docker configuration and a wrapper script to interact with the wallet.
 No need to install any extra build tools into your OS.

+Compressed image size is about 76 MB.

 # Prequisites

 Build requires multi-stage support from Docker, so version >= 17.05 is required.

+Use `docker-compose` to save time and energy.
+Not a requirement but recommended.

 # Running